noti-rs/notibook/src/Configuration/Configuration.md

 ### Hot Reload

-Noti supports hot-reloading most configuration changes.
+Noti supports hot-reloading configuration changes.
 Simply save your config file, and Noti will automatically apply the new settings.

 ### Types